Stock Markets Extend Losses Over US Tariffs, Recession Fears - UrduPoint

 But there is growing concern that tariffs against key trading partners will reignite inflation, forcing the Federal Reserve to again start raising interest rates and triggering a recession.

-Since taking office in January, Trump has announced sweeping tariffs on imports from Canada, Mexico and China, though he had allowed a partial and temporary rollback for the two US neighbours.
+Since taking office in January, Trump has announced sweeping tariffs on imports from Canada, Mexico and China, though he had allowed a partial and temporary rollback for the two US neighbors.

-Tariffs on steel and aluminium are due to take effect on Wednesday, affecting a wide range of producers from Brazil to South Korea and the European Union.
+Tariffs on steel and aluminum are due to take effect on Wednesday, affecting a wide range of producers from Brazil to South Korea and the European Union.

-But Trump announced Tuesday that he was doubling the tariffs on Canadian steel and aluminium to 50 percent in response to the Canadian province of Ontario imposing of a 25 percent surcharge on electricity exports to three US states.
+Trump announced earlier in the day that he was doubling the tariffs on Canadian steel and aluminum to 50 percent, in response to the Canadian province of Ontario imposing of a 25 percent surcharge on electricity exports to three US states.

-Shares in carmakers GM, Ford and Stellantis -- big consumers of steel and aluminium -- all tumbled.
+But by the afternoon, the plan had been binned, with Canada facing only a 25 percent tariff after midnight as originally planned.

 Analysts said investors were also concerned that Trump appears more willing to see stock markets fall than during his first term in office, after he said the economy was facing "a period of transition" and refused to rule out the risk of recession.